Thinking big: Elham Fardad, CEO and Founder of Migrant leaders and Dawn Eubanks, Associate Professor, discuss inclusive leadership

 Creating opportunity through inclusion

-Dr. Eubanks expands on this, stressing the importance of recognising the strengths individuals bring: “It’s differences rather than being ‘disadvantaged’—you’re not bringing less to the table, that’s not the case at all.
+In the second episode of Lead Out Loud Dr Eubanks expands on this, stressing the importance of recognising the strengths individuals bring.
+She says: “It’s differences rather than being ‘disadvantaged’ - you’re not bringing less to the table, that’s not the case at all.
 If you are a leader that’s inclusive, then you’re going to recognise diversity.
 You’re going to recognise the diversity of the people working with you, and in doing that, you’re going to find out what their needs are.”

 Decision-making with confidence

-Fardad acknowledges the challenges in fostering inclusive leadership, especially in the face of backlash.
 “I think we have to be patient.
 This is a long game.
-There was always going to be some form of a backlash—the only question was of when and how much,” she explains.
-“I know in my mind cognitively and I know in my gut that diversity and inclusion add to the bottom line.
+There was always going to be some form of a backlash - the only question was when and how much,” she says.
+“I know in my mind and I know in my gut that diversity and inclusion add to the bottom line.
 If business is about optimal decisions, utilisation of resources, and bottom-line profitability, then it’s in everyone’s interest.”

 The power of adaptability

-The Bottom Line: What great leaders do differently
+The Bottom Line: What inclusive leaders do differently

 Inclusive leadership isn’t just the right thing to do - it’s the smart thing to do.
 By putting people first, leaders create workplaces where innovation thrives, teams flourish, and success follows.